-Born in 1946, Alice started playing with clay as a young girl but didn't become a recognized Navajo potter until the late 1980's.
-After she graduated from high school high school she returned home to the Shonto area.
-Once back home, she learned the formal process from her mother, Rose Williams, and her aunt, Grace Barlow.
+Born in 1946, Alice started playing with clay as a young girl but didn't become a recognized Navajo potter until the late 1980s.
+After she graduated from a federal government boarding school she returned home to the Shonto area.
+Once back home, she learned the formal process for making pottery from her mother, Rose Williams, and her aunt, Grace Barlow.

 Alice's career really took off when one of her pots was shown in the Vice President's mansion in Washington, DC in 1978.
 Over the next 19 years Alice participated in many shows around the country and earned many awards.
 Then in 1997 she was included in the Pottery by American Indian Women, the Legacy of Generations exhibition and book by Susan Peterson at the National Museum of Women in the Arts in Washington, DC.